Get Help / Cases We Handle

-The following is a non-exhaustive list of individual cases we may handle at Equip for Equality.
-For a complete description of the Equip for Equality’s case priorities, including our systemic work and special initiatives that are not listed here, please read Equip for Equality’s current Priorities Plan.
+The following is a list of cases we may handle at Equip for Equality.
+This does not include every single case we will take but it will give you a good idea of the kind of work we do.
+For a full description of our case priorities, including our systemic work and special initiatives that are not listed here, please read Equip for Equality’s Priorities Plan.

 1. The issue is related to disability;